andhikamarcella/device-game-library/README.md

 - Games and devices use `crypto.randomUUID()` for identifiers.
 - Status styling, cards, and layout all leverage Tailwind CSS with a dashboard-inspired dark theme.
+- A lightweight `/api/debug/igdb` route is available to validate Twitch authentication and inspect raw IGDB responses when troubleshooting deployment issues.

 Enjoy managing your Device & Game Library! 🎯